alnoki/AAAAAA/doc/getting-started/references/links.rst

 #. :xref:`medium-of-exchange`

-   * A widely accepted token that can be exhanged for something else
+   * A widely accepted token that can be exchanged for something else

 #. :xref:`money`